a327ex/windfield/docs/README.md

 #### `:draw()`

-Draws the World (for debugging purposes)
+Draws the World, drawing all colliders, joints and world queries (for debugging purposes)

 ```lua
 physics_world:draw()